melontini/bootloader-unlock-wall-of-shame/brands/itel/README.md

 Earlier, itel didn't require online verification and two weeks of waiting.
 Things changed.

+itel does not share the kernel source code for their devices.
+As the Linux kernel used in Android uses the GPLv2 license, the refusal to share the kernel source is a violation of copyright law and illegal.
+The lack of kernel source code severely limits the creation of custom ROMs, and can also at times make it more difficult to root or run GSIs.

 See also: [Tecno](/brands/tecno/README.md)/[Infinix](/brands/infinix/README.md) - all subsidiaries of [Transsion Holdings](https://en.wikipedia.org/wiki/Transsion)

 ***